Healthcare for exchange students

 All exchange and visiting students: Urgent and emergency care, city of Helsinki

-Please contact your nearest local health station if you have a health concern, experience sudden symptoms or need support for the treatment of a long-term illness.
+Please contact your nearest local health station if you experience sudden symptoms/sickness.
 At health stations, urgent care services are available on weekdays at 8:00-16:00.

 Bring your insurance card (European Health Insurance Card (EHIC), UK Global Health Insurance Card (GHIC) and or private insurance card.
 It is good to have either a student card or your certificate of student status with you too.

-In evenings, at weekends and on national holidays, you can go to the Malmi Joint Emergency Department or the Meilahti Joint Emergency Department:
+In evenings, at weekends and on national holidays, you can go to the Malmi Emergency Department or the Meilahti Emergency Department, if there’s an illness that can’t wait for the health station opening.

 Please call the free Medical Helpline number 116 117 before visiting a health station or emergency department.